Head games: Ben Simmons' future uncertain after playoff flop - WTMJ

 Sixers guard Danny Green said Monday it was unfair that “everyone wants the narrative it’s all Ben’s fault.”

 “It’s not just Ben.
 We all together win or lose,” Green said.
 “He’s a mentally tough kid, usually.
 We don’t know what was going on.
 It happens with players.
-Ben has gone through quite a bit this year and it’s not his fault that we lost.
-Everybody is going to say if Ben had made this, if I had made some shots in Game 1 or so-and so made some shots … we can’t harp on one player.”
+Ben has gone through quite a bit this year and it’s not his fault that we lost.”

 Simmons’ missed dunk opportunity that would have made it 88-all with 3:29 left gnawed at Embiid.
 Thybulle was fouled on the play and made 1 of 2.